PanDAWMS/panda-bigmon-core/README-status_summary-API.md

 API: ?atlas_site=XYZ
 -----------
-The 'atlas_site' parameter is the 'gstat' field of the schedconfig table, it is a property of the PanDA resource.
+The 'atlas_site' parameter is the 'gstat' field from the CRIC, it is a property of the PanDA resource.
 Multiple 'atlas_site's can be filtered, comma is the delimiter.
 To filter atlas_site != XYZ, please use '?atlas_site=-XYZ'.
 You can use wildcard '*', e.g. '?atlas_site=CERN*'.

 The API has 3 HTTP return states: 200, 404, 400.